Questions & Answers About the Episcopal Church

 Who is the head of the Episcopal Church?

 The General Convention, comprised of the House of Deputies and the House of Bishops, is the governing and legislative body of the Episcopal Church.
 The Presiding Bishop is the Chief Pastor and Primate of the Church.
-The current Presiding Bishop is the Most Rev. Katharine Jefferts Schori, who is not only the first female presiding bishop in the Episcopal Church, but also the first female primate in the worldwide Anglican Communion.
+Michael Bruce Curry is the 27th and current Presiding Bishop of the The Episcopal Church.
+Elected in 2015, he is the first African American to serve in that capacity.
+He was previously bishop of the Diocese of North Carolina.

 What is a primate?